scummvm/scummvm/doc/docportal/use_scummvm/add_play_games.rst

 For games downloaded from digital distributors or from various `freeware sources <https://wiki.scummvm.org/index.php?title=Where_to_get_the_games#Freeware_Games>`__:

 - Run the installer to extract the game files, or
-- If the data files are supplied as a ``.zip`` archive, extract the archive.
+- If the data files are supplied as a zip file, extract the files.

-For macOS or Linux users without access to a Windows machine, it is possible to get the game files from games that only have Windows installers.
+For macOS or Linux users without access to a Windows machine, you can get the game files from games that only have Windows installers.
 Use `Wine <https://www.winehq.org/>`_ to run the Windows installer on macOS or Linux.
 Alternatively, for GOG.com games, use `innoextract <https://constexpr.org/innoextract/>`_ to unpack game files from the installer without actually running it.